 The Council has provided 300 dog waste bins throughout the Borough.
 Our target is to empty all bins before they are full or overflowing.
 If we receive a report regarding a full/overflowing bin, we will empty within one working day.

-Damaged bins will be made safe within 2 working days, and replaced as soon as possible thereafter.
+Damaged bins will be made safe within two working days, and replaced as soon as possible thereafter.

-If you see someone not clearing up after their dog and know where the offender lives or you can find this out, contact the Animal Welfare Officers.
+If you see someone not clearing up after their dog and know where the offender lives or you can find this out, contact our Animal Welfare Officer.
 They will advise the offender of the legislation.
 Your details are kept confidential.